mstade/markette/spec/semantics.md

 ### Heading

-Heading content is used to name sections.
-In case a header element is the first element in a sectioning root, it defines the name of the root itself.
-Otherwise, it implicitly defines the start of a new section.
+Heading content is used to name sections, as well as create a scope for content following it.
+In case a header element is the first element in a sectioning root, it also defines the name of the root.
+There are different levels of priority for heading content, which determines if and how the sections they create are nested.

 Heading content affect the [document outline].
 [Profiles] may take advantage of section names in order to define additional semantics.